LanaNujoom/reading-notes/read07.md

 Execute all the statements between its ** curly braces ** with one line of code.

-- We start Our Javascripts by adding <  > and inside scripts in the bottom of the code inside html file
+- We start Our Javascripts by adding it in the bottom of the code inside html file

   - Prefer to create a new file which is ***.js*** to add javascripts inside it and then ***link it with html page***